jordanwauran/plinko/README.md

 # Plinko

-A very simple Plinko game that closely resembles the one that is on Stake.com.
+A very simple Plinko money game.

 The game was built using HTML, Javascript, Matter.js and P5.js.